-Creating Singularity Images from Dockerfiles
+Creating Apptainer (formerly known as Singularity) Images from Dockerfiles

 Introduction

 Docker images hosted at the repository www.docker.com should be sufficient to cover the needs of most users.
-For those that wish to customize and create their own Singularity or sif images, however, we outline one approach below that makes use of small ascii text files called Dockerfiles.
+For those that wish to customize and create their own Apptainer or sif images, however, we outline one approach below that makes use of small ascii text files called Dockerfiles.
 Although the procedure is involved it has the advantage of avoiding having to permanently store large (approximately 10GB as noted previously) sif files on the ERIS cluster.

 Finally, several approaches were investigated and at this point in time it was concluded that using the Docker application on a user's local PC represented the most convenient approach to ultimately creating customized sif images for use on the ERIS cluster.